Gaza through an adolescent lens

-After school Jamela is not allowed to go outside alone.
-Her mother or aunts have to escort her.
-Her parents justify this saying: ‘you are now 17 years old and girls like you should not be in the street, but at home’.
-Jamela resents this lack of freedom: ‘I feel angry and depressed, like it is my fault that I am an adolescent.
+Most days, other than school, Jamela is required to stay at home—because she is a girl.
+She is not allowed outside without her mother or aunt to escort her.
+She resents this lack of freedom: ‘I feel angry and depressed, like it is my fault.
 Everything is forbidden, everything is restricted and everywhere, always, you are supervised!’.

 Homebound and better days

-Tuesdays and Thursdays are the best days of Jamela’s week.
-She is allowed to visit the Cultural and Free Thought Association (CFTA) from 13:30 to 15.30 where she draws and engages in sports, science and other activities.
-For her, the centre acts as a ‘social club to vent, debrief and develop positive energy’.
-On the afternoons where there are no club activities, she stays at home and at 4pm watches Turkish soap operas.
-Her parents usually get very upset when she watches TV as they want her to focus solely on studying.
-At 5pm, she starts studying and doing her homework.
+Tuesdays and Thursdays are the best days of Jamela’s week – she is allowed to visit the Cultural and Free Though Association after school.
+At the centre she draws and engages in sports, science and other activities.
+For her, the programme is a ‘social club to vent, debrief and develop positive energy’.

 Dinner time and double standards